danomatika/joyosc/README.md

     make install

 If everything finished successfully, you're good to go.
 If you're using Pure Data, check out the joyosc abstraction library in `data/pd` and installed into `$(prefix)/share/doc/joyosc/pd/joyosc`.

-Note: If cloning this repo, you will need to run `autogen.sh` to create the configure script.

 BUILD REQUIREMENTS
 ------------------